Best daily deals

 Your internet connection might be the issue.
 Check other devices and see if they’re connected to the internet.
 However, the router might still be the issue if everything else seems to be operating correctly.

-We won’t pretend to be technicians, but we’ve found that often a simple power cycle can work miracles.
-Unplug your router for a few minutes, then plug it back in.
+We won’t pretend to be technicians, but we’ve found that often, a simple power cycle can work miracles.
+Unplug your router for about a minute, then plug it back in.
 Once your router has booted, try your connection again.
 Many routers also come with a reset button, which you can also use if you have one.
+More modern ones even allow you to restart the router from an official app.

 Another potential cause of poor connectivity is the location of the Chromecast behind your television.
 The device is nicely hidden away, so it might not receive enough Wi-Fi juice to stream your favorite shows.
 You can use the included HDMI extender to have the Chromecast stick out more.
 Or you can try moving the Chromecast closer to your router.
 If you have a Chromecast Ultra, you have the extra option of connecting an ethernet cable to the power brick.